vtorosyan/easy-http-status/README.md

 - [499](https://httpstatuses.com/499)
 - [506](https://httpstatuses.com/506)
 - [599](https://httpstatuses.com/599)

+### Additional notes
+- The source code of the hosted program is not synced with the source code in this repo.
+It is available [here](https://github.com/vtorosyan/vtorosyan.github.io/tree/master/easy-http-status).
+- Public [gist](https://gist.github.com/vtorosyan/49765f9e1b0a4833ace46a7f04b92f89) is available with the JSON data holding HTTP Statuses, questions and answers.

 ### Inspired from
 There is a great blog [post](http://racksburg.com/choosing-an-http-status-code/) where from the idea came and some of the questions have been also used from that source.